Javinator9889/WinRepairTool/README.md

 + **CHKDSK**: the drive checking tool par excellence: simply *looks for damaged blocks in your drives* and repair them.
 See how it works [right here](https://technet.microsoft.com/en-us/library/cc730714(v=ws.10).aspx).

++ **Windows Defender**: in the latest update, it is now available for working.
+More information [here](https://technet.microsoft.com/en-us/library/gg131918.aspx).

 *All these utilities need* **admin access** *for working.
 If not, the program can't start working*.
 Also, **DISM.EXE** feature needs *Internet connection* for working.
 In this case, program has an auto **offline** mode which uses only **SFC.EXE** & **CHKDSK**.